 How the coronavirus is affecting my bodybuilding and home workout program

 I am still living in an environment that is controlled by the coronavirus.
 But yet, know that bodybuilding with a home workout can be done quickly.
-The virus is affecting every aspect of my muscle gains journey from the foods I eat to the exercises I perform.
+The virus affects every aspect of my muscle gains journey, from the foods I eat to the exercises I perform.
 Things are going to get worst before they get better.
 I live in Florida, and we are at the start of the curve.
 Walmart shelves are starting to empty.
 There were no eggs on the shelf this week at Walmart.
-When I went to Publix, a local grocery store, they had eggs, but they were rationing them.
+When I went to Publix, a local grocery store, they had eggs, but they rationed them.
 You could only purchase one dozen eggs per person.

 Focus on form, rest, sets, and reps when you don’t have the equipment

 The focus is not on weight because I do not have enough exercise equipment to challenge my body.
 My focus is on form, rest, sets, and reps.
 There is never one thing that is so decisive until it is the reason for building muscle or can prevent you from bodybuilding.
 On a totality, you should focus on exercise, food, and sleep.

 On a microcosm, focus on weight, reps, rest, form, and sets for your workout.
 Exercise, food, and sleep have their microcosm.
 The key to bodybuilding is to threaten your body with tasks it barely can perform.
 This can be done without weights by slowing down each lift, focusing on each lift’s eccentric, concentric, and isometric portion.

 You can also increase reps and sets to challenge your body.
 You can also perform the strenuous exercises first to fatigue your body and struggle through the easier exercises.
 For example, you can do deadlifts before curls.